Elves to Know at the North Pole

 Elf Hugo has one of the biggest jobs in the world – running the North Pole Post Office.
 He rarely takes a day off and his team never stops moving.
 He makes sure Santa gets the message.
 Hugo is frequently interviewed on North Pole Radio News, too.
 Read more about him at this link.

 Santa doesn’t just employ eight tiny reindeer — he’s got thousands!
 And the huge facility called Santa’s Stables here at the North Pole is run by Elf Victor.
-Not only does he care for the reindeer, but he organizes the annual reindeer games — and with Santa he hand selects the chosen few honored to serve Santa each year.
+Not only does he care for the reindeer, but he organizes the annual reindeer games.
+Read more about him here.

 Santa’s workshop is a place just about any kid would want to visit.
 It is run by Elf Bernard — a very old, wise and plain spoken elf who understands the pressure of the season like no other person in the world.
-Charged with producing Operation Merry Christmas, Elf Bernard has been known to use any resource at his disposal — including Tooth Fairies — to make it happen.
+Charged with producing Operation Merry Christmas and filling Santa’s sack (and sleigh), Elf Bernard has been known to use any resource at his disposal — including Tooth Fairies — to make it happen.

 The wrapping department has a complex assignment — take every Santa surprise and make it look merry.
 And it’s a job every elf in the wrapping department takes very seriously.
 This merry bunch is lead by Elf Wally — a frenzied, high-energy and worried sort who always finds a way to get the job done before Santa takes flight.